hector918/fullstack-takehome-challenge-backend/README.md

    ```
    cd <local_repository_folder>
    ```
-3. **Install Dependencies**: Execute the following command to install the necessary dependencies using npm:
+3. **Install Dependencies**: Proceed to install the necessary dependencies by running:
    ```
    npm install
    ```

+## Database Setup

+1. **Import PostgreSQL Schema**: Utilize the PostgreSQL schema file located at `./db/schema.txt` to import the schema into your database.

+2. **Optional: Seed Data Import**: If needed, import seed data from the `seed.txt` file.

 ## Configuration Setup

-1. **Create Environment Variables File**: Generate a `.env` file in the local repository folder and populate it with the following variables:
+1. **Create Environment Variables File**: Generate a `.env` file in the local repository folder and set the following variables:

    ```plaintext
    DB_URL=postgres://**\*\***